Suzannah Jessep's July 2024 CEO Update

 New Zealanders recognising the growing importance of India and wider South Asia was one of the welcome findings from this year’s report.

-Members of our Leadership Network participated in a Track II-style visit to Indonesia, while a group of senior New Zealand journalists travelled to the Philippines to participate in the East-West Centre’s international media conference.
+Activities the Foundation has led recently aimed at highlighting countries that usually receive less attention in New Zealand include a track II-style visit to Indonesia for members of our the Leadership Network, and our Asia Media Centre leading a group of senior New Zealand journalists to the Philippines to participate in the East-West Centre’s international media conference.

 The Leadership Network’s Indonesia visit took a delegation of 12 young leaders to Jakarta and Yogyakarta in late June for a week of knowledge and connection building.